FLAMEGPU/FLAMEGPU2-docs/src/guide/defining-messages-communication/index.rst

 Elements which do not have a message output will return ``0`` for all variables, similar to if an agent does not set all variables of a message it outputs.

-when defining spatial messages either a :class:`MessageArray::Description<flamegpu::MessageArray::Description>`, :class:`MessageArray2D::Description<flamegpu::MessageArray2D::Description>` or :class:`MessageArray3D::Description<flamegpu::MessageArray3D::Description>` will be returned.
+When defining array messages either a :class:`MessageArray::Description<flamegpu::MessageArray::Description>`, :class:`MessageArray2D::Description<flamegpu::MessageArray2D::Description>` or :class:`MessageArray3D::Description<flamegpu::MessageArray3D::Description>` will be returned.
 This should be used to configure dimensions.

 The following is an example of configuring the specialisations for each of the 3 array message types: